Today is Earth Day and I'd like to tell about the process of creating my book 'Can You Hear Me?'

 Here you can see the roughs and finals I made for the book.

-Because it was my personal project, the publisher gave me complete freedom.
-I was able to experiment and make changes the way I liked.
-So in this book there weren't any dramatic changes made on the way from sketches to finals.
+It was my personal project from start to finish and I'm really grateful to the publisher who gave me a complete freedom.
+I was able to experiment and make changes the way I wanted.
+So there weren't any dramatic changes made on the way from sketches to finals in this book.

 Together with the publisher we decided to get the book printed with Pantone inks, hence I had to work with limited colour palette.
 Working with just four colours was the most challenging, yet the most interesting part.
 It was like putting together a jigsaw puzzle.